• Skip to primary navigation

 4. Add brown sugar, molasses, vanilla, eggs, buttermilk, vegetable oil, and orange zest.

-1. Immediately invert the muffins on a baking sheet.
+1. When the muffins are done cooking, Immediately invert the muffins on a baking sheet.

 2. Transfer to a cooling rack.